scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 algorithm can be used on data that live on a manifold yet respecting its geometry.
 In the previous tutorials we saw that linear operations (mean, linear weighting) do not work on manifold.
 However, to each point on a manifold, is associated a tangent space, which is a vector space, where all our off-the-shelf machine learning operations are well defined!

-We will use the `logarithm
-map <02_from_vector_spaces_to_manifolds.ipynb#From-substraction-to-logarithm-map>`__
-to go from points of the manifolds to vectors in the tangent space at a reference point.
+We will use the logarithm map (Figure :ref:`fig:operations`) to go from points of the manifolds to vectors in the tangent space at a reference point.
 This will enable to use a simple logistic regression to classify our data.

 Manifold of SPD matrices